valflrt/fractal_rndr/README.md

 {
   "img_width": ..., // make the image as big as you want (not too big tho) "img_height": ...,
-  "zoom": 1., // zoom into the fractal by decreasing this "center_x": 0.0, // change this...
+  // zoom into the fractal by decreasing this
+  "zoom": 1.,
+  // change this...
+  "center_x": 0.0,
-  "center_y": 0.0, // ... and this to change the render position
+  // ... and this to change the render position "center_y": 0.0,
-  "max_iter": 3000, // change max iteration count
+  // change max iteration count
+  "max_iter": 80000,
+  // (optional) takes multiple samples per pixel to improve image quality "supersampling": 4,
-  "oversampling": true, // reduces the amount of "random" pixels from being colored "fractal_kind": ..., // this is the fractal kind (see presets) "coloring_mode": "CumulativeHistogram" // cumulative histogram recommended }
+  // this is the fractal kind (see presets) "fractal_kind": ...,
+  // cumulative histogram recommended
+  "coloring_mode": "CumulativeHistogram"
+}
 ```

 Next, in order to render your fractal, run the following command:

 ```
-cargo run -r -- <your param file path>.json <your output image path>.png
+cargo run -r -- fractal.json fractal.png
 ```

+> [!NOTE]
+> You can change the file names and the extension to other image formats (jpg, ...)

-# Presets
+# Preset renders

+These are preset renders I find pretty, you can get their json parameters files by clicking on the title.
+There are some more in [`presets/`](./presets/).

 ### [ukhbrp.json](./presets/ukhbrp.json)